Romney struggles to steady campaign after secret videos

 In most cases, it is elderly and poor households that do not pay federal income tax, the center said.
 About half of those who pay no tax are allowed to do so because their incomes are too low.

-(Additional reporting by Matt Spetalnick in Washington, Steve Holland in Utah and Jihan Abdalla in Ramallah; Editing by Alistair Bell and Peter Cooney)
+(Additional reporting by Matt Spetalnick in Washington, Steve Holland in Utah and Jihan Abdalla in Ramallah; Editing by Alistair Bell and Eric Walsh)